 It has been a few years since I had an MRI but my hip consultant sent me for one last summer to check out how things were going on in my spine.
-He order a lumber, sacral and pelvis MRI I was originally sent to a hip specialist as I was having referred pain in my hips and my GP wondered if it was my hips and not my back causing the pain. .
+He ordered lumber, sacral and pelvis MRI.
+I was originally sent to a hip specialist as I was having referred pain in my hips and my GP wondered if it was my hips and not my back causing the pain. .

 He told me I obviously had a lot of problems with my spine but the ones he might be able to help me with were my SIJ (Sacroiliac Joints) which showed arthritis in them and that I also had a small oedema within the posterior paravertebral muscles.

 I was offered a steroid injection into my SIJ to help ease the pain.
 He said I was also suffering from bursitits and gave a steroid shot into both my hips.

 The sacroiliac injection in my SIJ did help a little but as the months went on it all came back again so I went back to see my consultant to arrange for another SIJ into the other side.
 He checked me over and noticed how much the left side had deteriorated and gave me another shot of steroid into my left hip and wrote to the radiologist to book another SIJ injection.

 I knew I needed to try and get things sorted on the NHS as these are expensive injections and this is a long term problem but with Covid-19 it has meant the waiting list is getting longer and longer.
 But, the pain team did phone me and after a long chat we decided I really needed a thorough investigation with a spine team.
 They said they would refer me and I will just wait to hear from them but she did ask me to get the details on the MRI scan I had last year as this would help the spine team to understand my problems.